Islandora/documentation/docs/installation/docker-compose.md

 ## Overview

 This page describes using ISLE-DC to launch Islandora as a suite of Docker Containers (ISLE).
 This is an alternative to the [Islandora Ansible Playbook](playbook.md), which creates the Islandora stack on a single virtual machine.
-At the end of this tutorial, you will have a local development environment, and be able to use Docker to launch, shut down, edit, and update your environment.
+At the end of this tutorial, you will have a local development environment, and be able to use Docker to launch, shut down, and edit your environment.

 ### What is ISLE?